-An AC unit requires either annual or biannual maintenance.
+An AC unit requires annual or biannual maintenance.
 In many cases, maintenance must be performed by a licensed AC company to maintain the unit’s warranty.
-The average cost of this regular AC maintenance is $100-$150.
-During a maintenance call, an HVAC technician will inspect and clean the inside and outdoor units, change or clean the filter, and clean out the unit’s drains.
-The HVAC technician will also check the system’s coolant levels to make sure the unit is functioning properly.
+The average cost of this regular AC maintenance is $100 to $200.
+During a maintenance call, an HVAC technician inspects and cleans the inside and outdoor units, changes or cleans the filter, and cleans the unit’s drains.
+The HVAC technician also checks the system’s coolant levels to ensure the unit is functioning properly.

-Depending on how extensive a change out you need, the size of the unit, and if any ductwork is required, you will pay between $7,500 and $13,800.
+Depending on how extensive a change out you need, the unit size, and if ductwork is required, you pay between $500 and $15,000.